The State of Shopify in 2023: 30+ New Statistics

 The average Shopify store earns $92 per customer (Littledata)

 The top 20% of Shopify stores generate over double the average at $202 or more per customer.
 For the bottom 20%, that number shrinks to $42 or less.

 Shopify stores have an average add-to-cart rate of 4.6% (Littledata)

 Littledata’s most recent survey of over 2,700 Shopify stores found the average add-to-cart rate at just under 5%.
 The top 20% of stores enjoyed a 7.7% average add-to-cart rate.
 For the top 10%, that figure jumps to 9.6%.

-87% of Shopify stores manually ship their products (Statista)
+In total, 87% of Shopify stores manually ship products (Statista)

 Despite all the hype around dropshipping, most Shopify stores ship directly from their own brick-and-mortar locations.
 In fact, only 7.77% of Shopify stores use third-party drop shipping to deliver their products.

-Google searches for “drop shipping” have risen by 244% over the past 5 years.
+Google searches for “drop shipping” have risen over the past 5 years.